What Causes White Spots on the Throat: Symptoms, and Treatment

 most common and important causes are:

-1. Strep throat:
+1. Strep throat

 Strep

-Throat infection may cause sore throat.
+throat infection may cause sore throat.
 While strep throat is caused by

 specific bacteria named streptococcal bacteria, it leads to white patches or